jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer-github-actions/index.md

 {{% /notice %}}

 ### Proxmox Setup
 The only configuration I did on the Proxmox side of things was to [create a user account](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_users) that Packer could use.
-I call it `packer` but don't set a password for it.
-Instead, I'll set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to uncheck the "Privilege Separation" box so that the token will inherit the same permissions as the user itself.
+I called it `packer` but didn't set a password for it.
+Instead, I set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to uncheck the "Privilege Separation" box so that the token inherits the same permissions as the user itself.

 ![Creating an API token](proxmox-token.png)

-To use the token, I'll need the ID (in the form `USERNAME@REALM!TOKENNAME`) and the UUID-looking secret, which is only displayed once so I be sure to record it in a safe place.
+To use the token, I needed the ID (in the form `USERNAME@REALM!TOKENNAME`) and the UUID-looking secret, which is only displayed once so I made sure to record it in a safe place.

-Speaking of privileges, the [Proxmox ISO integration documentation](https://developer.hashicorp.com/packer/integrations/hashicorp/proxmox/latest/components/builder/iso) didn't offer any details on the minimum required permissions, and none of my attempts worked until I eventually assigned the Administrator role to the `packer` user.
+Speaking of privileges, the [Proxmox ISO integration documentation](https://developer.hashicorp.com/packer/integrations/hashicorp/proxmox/latest/components/builder/iso) doesn't offer any details on the minimum required permissions, and none of my attempts worked until I eventually assigned the Administrator role to the `packer` user.
+(I plan on doing more testing to narrow the scope a bit before running this in production, but this will do for my homelab purposes.)

-Otherwise I'll just need to figure out the details like which network bridge, ISO storage, and VM storage the Packer-built VMs should use.
+Otherwise I just needed to figure out the details like which network bridge, ISO storage, and VM storage the Packer-built VMs should use.

 ### Vault Configuration
 I use [Vault](https://github.com/hashicorp/vault) to hold the configuration details for the template builds - not just traditional secrets like usernames and passwords, but basically *every environment-specific setting* as well.
 This approach lets others use my Packer code without having to change much (if any) of it; every value that I expect to change between environments is retrieved from Vault at run time.